Skip to main content

 Ms Teresa Dyson

 Teresa Dyson is a Non-Executive Director, with a portfolio of directorships across listed companies, government entities and not-for-profit entities.
-She sits on Boards in the media, energy and finance sectors.
-She is also a member of the Foreign Investment Review Board and the Takeovers Panel.
+She sits on Boards in the media, energy, recycling and finance sectors.
+She is also a member of the Takeovers Panel.
 Teresa has previously been a Partner of a global law firm and a global accounting firm.
-Teresa is a former Chair of the Board of Taxation.
+Teresa is a former Chair of the Board of Taxation and a former member of the Foreign Investment Review Board.